 After fighting in the Moro Rebellion for five years, John Merrill served for six years in Persia as the military instructor to the Pasha’s calvary and troops.

-After his service to the pasha in Persia (Became Iran in 1935), John N. Merrill served in France during World War I. He was in command of a company of African-American soldiers during the Meuse-Argonne offensive.
-During the offensive, John was gassed
+After his service to the pasha in Persia, John N. Merrill served in France during World War I. He was in command of a company of African-American soldiers during the Meuse-Argonne offensive, and during the offensive he was gassed.

 "Bent double, like old beggars under sacks,

 Knock-kneed, coughing like hags, we cursed through sludge,

 Till on the haunting flares we turned our backs,

 And towards our distant rest began to trudge.

 Men marched asleep.
 Many had lost their boots,